green monkey

 Cat watching the monkey in the garden

-Dear tourists, there is an wildlife reserve at the north of the island where you can witness monkeys being fed.
+Dear tourists, there is an wildlife reserve at the north of the island where you can witness monkeys being fed or you may come across them in the Barbados Flower Forest.
 If you want to see a monkey please go there and do not encourage the horrid trade of monkeys tied up to a person on the south coast!

 Similar Posts